 The silver lining is that there are smart tools and software solutions that can help you to streamline your daily property management operations.
 For example, by using vacation rental management software, you can take an automated approach to manage your Airbnb multiple accounts as well as properties listed on other platforms.

 Vacation rental software, such as iGMS, allows you to automate various aspects of your business.
-By taking advantage of the following features, you can optimize your management processes by:
+By taking advantage of the following features, you can optimize your Airbnb account management processes by: